 Vermont has a Substance Abuse and Treatment Block Grant (federal) which allows a few unlicensed individuals to provide substance abuse services that are state-funded.
 These unlicensed providers are required to be supervised by LADCs.
 This category is unique to Vermont and aimed at counselors whose education and training levels fall below those required for an ADC.
-These providers must be 18 or older, have a high school diploma or GED, possess professional fitness, reveal any arrests or convictions in their histories, complete 34 hours of substance abuse counseling, substance abuse, recovery, prevention and co-occurring disorders training.
-They must also have six hours of ethics practice and theory.
-This provider must be involved in volunteer or paid volunteer work which is supervised one hour weekly by an ADC (ultimately an LADC).
-They must show proof of 16 hours of actual employment connected to skills and knowledge related to the core domains of substance abuse counseling.
+These providers must be 18 or older, have a high school diploma or GED, possess professional fitness, reveal any arrests or convictions in their histories, complete 34 hours of substance abuse counseling, alcohol and drug abuse, substance abuse, recovery, prevention and co-occurring disorders training.
+They must also must complete six hours of ethics practice and theory.
+This provider must be involved in volunteer or paid volunteer work which is supervised one hour weekly by an ADC (ultimately a licensed alcohol and drug counselor).
+A drug abuse counselor must complete and show proof of 16 hours of actual employment connected to skills and knowledge related to the core domains of substance abuse counseling.

 The Apprentice Addiction Professional (AAP) can receive certification to practice substance abuse counseling by meeting these requirements: 18 years of age or older; receiving an associate’s (two-year degree from an accredited community college program) degree; within five years before applying for certification, you have completed at least 40 hours of substance use disorder education—your courses should have included screening, assessment and engagement; treatment planning, collaboration with other agencies and referral; addictions counseling and a minimum of six hours of professional ethics theory.
 This last requirement should include HIPAA and CFR 42 Part 2 experience (respecting the confidentiality of the records of substance abuse disorder clients; employment or approval for employment as an AAP at an ADAP certified provider’s office and, finally; pass the AAP certification exam.